YouTube is testing new shopping features which aim to make it easier for people to “easily discover and purchase products featured” in videos.

 Currently the feature is only available to a select number of creators in the US, but could be rolled out more widely should it prove popular.

-This is the latest push into ecommerce from the video sharing giant, which began testing new technology which allowing content creators to tag items within their videos, then sell them directly to customers via integrated tools from Google Shopping.
+This is the latest push into ecommerce from the video sharing giant, which recently began testing new technology which allows content creators to tag items within their videos, then sell them directly to customers via integrated tools from Google Shopping.

-While Google confirmed to the publication that this was currently only being tested, it has the potential to transform the world’s largest video sharing platform into a vast interactive marketplace.
+While Google confirmed that this was currently only being tested, it has the potential to transform the world’s largest video sharing platform into a vast interactive marketplace.

 This would enable Google to dramatically ramp up its advertising revenues and seriously challenge big retail hitters like Amazon and Alibaba, which it has struggled to contend with in terms of ecommerce until now.